 There are lovely (and cheap) Hostels all around the city.
 We wrote a big guide on the best hostels in Skopje here.
 We recommend staying around Debar Maalo area.

 Here is a quick overview of the coolest hostels to stay:

 - NORDIC Hostel – best for couples and solo travelers

 - Lounge Hostel – best for couples and solo travelers too

 Skopje is fairly small.

-As said in our section where to stay in Skopje, we recommend to stay around Debar Maalo area.
-Here you are in walking distance to the city center and explore a vibrant city and local life with restaurants and bars.
+As said in our section where to stay in Skopje, we recommend staying around Debar Maalo area.
+Here you are within walking distance to the city center and explore a vibrant city and local life with restaurants and bars.
 The city park is also right nearby.